 The Field Trip

 We didn’t do well with traveling in China.
-Out of the 4 domestic flights, 3 were delayed, including the flight Friday.
-But the delay was a minor problem compared to the rest of the trip.
+Out of the four domestic flights, three were delayed, including the flight Friday.
+But the delay was only the beginning of our issues.

 “Wo xiang mama.”
 Loosely translated, “I want my momma.”